cybertec-postgresql/pgwatch2/docs/custom_installation.rst

    #.
 Set up the pgwatch2 metrics database as the default datasource

-      Use the Grafana UI (Admin -> Data sources) or adjust and execute the "pgwatch2/bootstrap/grafana_datasource.sql"
+      We need to tell Grafana where our metrics data is located.
+Add a datasource via the Grafana UI (Admin -> Data sources) or adjust and execute the "pgwatch2/bootstrap/grafana_datasource.sql" script on the *pgwatch2_grafana* DB.

    #.
 Add pgwatch2 predefined dashboards to Grafana

-      This could be done by importing the JSON-s from the "grafana_dashboards" folder manually (Import Dashboard from the Grafana top menu) or via the Docker bootstrap script (pgwatch2/bootstrap/set_up_grafana_dashboards.sh).
-Script needs some adjustment for connect data and file paths though and also the "grafana_datasource.sql" part should be commented out if already executed in the previous step.
+      This could be done by importing the pgwatch2 dashboard definition JSON-s manually, one by one, from the "grafana_dashboards" folder
+      ("Import Dashboard" from the Grafana top menu) or via as small helper script located at */etc/pgwatch2/grafana-dashboards/import_all.sh*.
+      The script needs some adjustment for metrics storage type, connect data and file paths.

    #.
 Optionally install also Grafana plugins

-      Currently only one pre-configured dashboard (Biggest relations treemap) use an extra plugin.
-If needed install via:
+      Currently one pre-configured dashboard (Biggest relations treemap) use an extra plugin - if planning to that dash, then run the following:

       ::

         grafana-cli plugins install savantly-heatmap-panel

    #.
-Start discoverin the preset dashbaords
+Start discovering the preset dashbaords

-      If the previous step of launching pgwatch2 daemon succeeded and it was more than some minutes ago one should already see some graphs on dashboards like "DB overview" or "DB overview Unprivileged / Developer mode".
+      If the previous step of launching pgwatch2 daemon succeeded and it was more than some minutes ago, one should already see some graphs on dashboards like "DB overview" or "DB overview Unprivileged / Developer mode" for example.

 YAML based setup
 ----------------